Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation

-I will present arguments that a generalization of the extension of the Time-Dependent Density Functional Theory (TDDFT) to superfluid systems is a generalized mean field framework, which can accommodate two body collisions.
-I will use the acronym gTDDFT for this further generalization, which will be still local, similarly the Kohn-Sham approach to Density Functional Theory (DFT)~\cite{Kohn:1965fk}.
-The DFT is in principle mathematically equivalent with the many-body Schr{\"o}diger equation at the level of one-body density~\cite{Hohenberg:1964,Dreizler:1990lr,Gross:2006,Gross:2012} and the formalism presented here is the quantum equivalent of the Boltzmann equation.
-The difficulties with both these quantum many-approaches are well known.
-The Sch{\"o}dinger equation requires the nucleon-nucleon interactions, which are not known exactly, and for systems of large many nucleons the numerical solution of this equation is practically impossible, unless various approximations are introduced.
-Within DFT one needs to know the energy density functional (EDF), which cannot be independently measured, its relation with the nucleon-nucleon interaction cannot be accurately established, and for time-dependent phenomena memory effects maybe important.
-The present difficulties of {\it ab initio} calculations and their relation with DFT approaches were recently discussed by \textcite{Salvioni:2020}. \\
+I present arguments that a generalization of the extension of the Time-Dependent Density Functional Theory (TDDFT) to superfluid systems is a generalized mean field framework, which can accommodate two body collisions.
+I use the acronym gTDDFT for this further generalization, which will be still local, in the spirit of the Kohn-Sham approach~\cite{Kohn:1965fk} to the Density Functional Theory (DFT), often referred in literature as the local density approximation (LDA) or its further extensions~\cite{Dreizler:1990lr}.
+The DFT is in principle mathematically equivalent with the many-body Schr{\"o}dinger equation at the level of one-body density~\cite{Hohenberg:1964,Kohn:1965fk,Dreizler:1990lr,Gross:2006,Gross:2012}.
+The difficulties with both these quantum many-body approaches are well known.
+The Schr{\"o}dinger equation requires the nucleon-nucleon interactions, which are not known exactly, and for systems of many nucleons the numerical solution of this equation is practically impossible, unless various approximations are introduced.
+Within DFT one needs to know the energy density functional (EDF), which cannot be independently measured, its relation with the nucleon-nucleon interaction cannot be accurately established, and for time-dependent phenomena memory effects maybe important~\cite{Gross:2006,Gross:2012}.
+The current difficulties of {\it ab initio} calculations and their relation with DFT approaches were recently discussed by \textcite{Salvioni:2020}. \\